 We have tested this working in vscode on Windows 11.
 The same steps should work in other Windows/VScode combinations as well.

-While vscode does not have a built-in facility for saving terminal outputs to a file, you can copy and paste the text into a file.
-I have demonstrated how to enable the context menu by right-clicking if you can’t get it.
+While vscode has no built-in facility for saving terminal outputs to a file, you can copy and paste the text into a file.
+I have demonstrated enabling the context menu by right-clicking if you can’t get it.
 After setting this up, you can save the output from the vscode terminal.